 Unfortunately, some of these companies only pay pennies for your hard work, and others say they’ll pay you in “internet exposure.”
 And even the most seasoned freelance writers can fall victim to internet scams.

 But there are sites that pay well for high-quality writing.
 We’ve gathered 10 of the best sites for legit freelance writing jobs below.
-And don’t forget to check out the Writing category on the Remote Bliss job board; we add new opportunities every day.

 10 sites with legit freelance writing jobs